johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 > Keep in mind that winding resistance must be checked right at the motor with all other wires completely disconnected.
                 > If the brake is included in the measurement then resistance will not appear to be the same on all the windings.
                 > The same holds true when checking amperage.
-                > If the brake is active and the wire being measured goes down stream to the break as well as to the winding then it will appear as if amperage measurements on that winding are greater than on the other two.
+                > If the brake is active and the wire being measured goes down stream to the brake as well as to the winding then it will appear as if amperage measurements on that winding are greater than on the other two.

         4.  #### When machines move erratically, move uncommanded, stop uncommanded, won’t move, move at a speed unexpected, or lack a starting signal:
             > Ensure that all the controls are set correctly.